Alpington and Bergh Apton CE VA Primary School

-We regard each child as an individual and ensure that activities are matched to a child’s need and their progress is rigorously monitored.
 Our pupils achieve extremely well, making good progress.
 Our assessment results show that standards in reading, writing and mathematics are high compared to all schools both nationally and locally.

 The table below shows subjects studied.
 Click on each subject for more information and policies.

 The daily act of Collective Worship is Christian and offers the opportunity of learning about God through music, storytelling, sharing information as well as celebrating individual and whole school success.
 It takes place each day as either a whole school experience or at other times as a key stage or class based experience.
 Visitors such as the vicar, the Open Book team and other community members may lead the Collective Worship.
 The children attend the local parish church to take part in special festivals such as Harvest Festival, Christmas and Easter.